Mathematics Subject Classification

-The Mathematics Subject Classification (MSC) is an alphanumerical classification scheme collaboratively produced by staff of, and based on the coverage of, the two major mathematical reviewing databases, Mathematical Reviews and Zentralblatt MATH.
+The Mathematics Subject Classification (MSC) is an alphanumerical classification scheme that has collaboratively been produced by staff of, and based on the coverage of, the two major mathematical reviewing databases, Mathematical Reviews and Zentralblatt MATH.
 The MSC is used by many mathematics journals, which ask authors of research papers and expository articles to list subject codes from the Mathematics Subject Classification in their papers.
 The current version is MSC2020.

 Structure

 The MSC is a hierarchical scheme, with three levels of structure.
 A classification can be two, three or five digits long, depending on how many levels of the classification scheme are used.

 The first level is represented by a two-digit number, the second by a letter, and the third by another two-digit number.
 For example: